-What you must pay when you Services that are covered for you get these services Physician/Practitioner services, including doctor's office visits (continued) • Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to \$25 copayment for each surgery of the jaw or related structures, setting fractures Medicare-covered dental of the jaw or facial bones, extraction of teeth to prepare visit. the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: \$25 copayment for Medicare-Diagnosis and the medical or surgical treatment of covered podiatry services. injuries and diseases of the feet (such as hammer toe or heel spurs) \$0 copayment for routine foot Routine foot care for members with certain medical conditions affecting the lower limbs care. 🍑 Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
+What you must pay when you Services that are covered for you get these services Physician/Practitioner services, including doctor's office \$25 copayment for each visits (continued) Medicare-covered dental visit. • Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: \$25 copayment for Medicare-Diagnosis and the medical or surgical treatment of covered podiatry services. injuries and diseases of the feet (such as hammer toe or heel spurs) \$0 copayment for routine foot Routine foot care for members with certain medical conditions affecting the lower limbs care. 🍑 Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
 Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body 15% of the cost for part or function.
-These include but are not limited to: Medicare-covered prosthetic colostomy bags and supplies directly related to colostomy devices and related supplies.

-Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+These include but are not limited to: Medicare-covered prosthetic colostomy bags and supplies directly related to colostomy devices and related supplies. care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.